 Speaking of presidential campaigns, President Donald Trump’s campaign denied reports of a rift with Jones Day this week.

-Trump campaign chief running officer Michael Glassner stated in an announcement that the marketing campaign hired Michael Best & Friedrich associate Nathan Groth as in-house recommend at Jones Day’s recommendation.
+Trump campaign chief running officer Michael Glassner stated in an announcement that the marketing campaign hired Michael Best & Friedrich associate Nathan Groth as an in-house recommend at Jones Day’s recommendation.

-Covington & Burling’s international hassle-solving organization brought Daniel Feldman as senior recommended from Akin Gump Strauss Hauer & Feld.
+Covington & Burling’s international hassle-solving organization brought Daniel Feldman as a senior recommended from Akin Gump Strauss Hauer & Feld.

 Nicole Rodgers Houston left her activity as Arnold & Porter Kaye Scholer’s director of advertising communications to open a D.C.
-Workplace for Baretz+Brunelle, a public member of the family save that offerings the criminal industry.
+Workplace for Baretz+Brunelle, a public member of the family that offerings the criminal industry.